kyle-rosenblad/tradescape/README.md

-# Hierarchical Bayesian modeling of local adaptation to multidimensional environmental gradients with SNP data
+# tradescape: hierarchical Bayesian modeling of local adaptation to multidimensional environmental gradients with SNP data

 ## Installation